Rigging Artist

 Top Recruiters

-Many leading companies continuously seek skilled rigging artists to bring life and movement to 3D characters, creatures, and objects in their projects.
+Many leading companies continuously seek skilled rigging artists to bring life and movement to 3D characteRs creatures, and objects in their projects.
 Some of them are:

 1. Pixar Animation Studios